akdh/ingresDocs/geospatial/functions/inside/inside.markdown

 Alias: ST_INSIDE

 Returns `1` if every point in g1 is shared with g2, returns `0` otherwise.

-**???** In what case is INSIDE different from WITHIN.
-Is INSIDE part of the spec?
+Returns the same result as WITHIN.

 ## Examples ##